ibm-cloud-docs/vpc/nlb-about.md

 You can attach up to 50 virtual server instances to a back-end pool.
 Traffic is sent to each instance on its specified data port.
 This data port does not need to be the same as the front-end listener port.

+## Maximum connections
+{: #nlb-maximum-connections}

+There is no defined number of default connections or maximum connections for a network load balancer.
+The total number of concurrent connections depends on factors, such as allocated resources and network throughput.

 ## VPC representation of a network load balancer
 {: #vpc-nlb-representation}